nathphoenix/LInux_Basics/kubernetes_setup.md

 SUMMARY IN STEPS

 STARTING YOUR KUBERNETES APP

 1. kubectl
 2. minikube start
 3. minikube -p minikube docker-env
 4. minikube -p minikube docker-env | Invoke-Expression
+5. Enable addons :  minikube addons enable metallb # This step can be ignore at first unless there is an issue with endpoint availability
-5. after configuring yaml file, do this to run the app :  kubectl apply -f deployment.yaml
+6. after configuring yaml file, do this to run the app :  kubectl apply -f deployment.yaml
+7. Load local image minikube image load ContainerName(from the deployment.yaml) i.e minikube image load flask-standard_movie_app or  minikube cache add flask-standard_movie_app:latest
+8. Verify that there are pods running using : kubectl get pods
-6. then start the service with :  minikube service flask-standard-service
+9. then start the service with :  minikube service flask-standard-service or minikube service flask-standard-service --url Then on another terminal, minikube tunnel
-7. check the dashboard : minikube dashboard
+10. check the dashboard : minikube dashboard

+11. access your app on http://localhost:9900 or http://127.0.0.1:9900/

+View the pod and services
+kubectl get pod,svc -n kube-system

+get details of pod
+kubectl get pod -o wide

+get deployments details
+kubectl get deployment flask-standard -o yaml

+download deployment details
+kubectl get deployment flask-standard -o yaml > deployment_result.yaml

+Get the endpoint
+kubectl get endpoints flask-standard-service

+Cleanup the deployment and service using the following command kubectl delete -f deployment.yaml

+Stop services

+minikube stop
+minikube delete --all --purge

+Execute minikube
+minikube ssh

+port forwarding
+kubectl port-forward service/flask-standard-service 9800:9900

 AFTER STARTING MINIKUBE DO THIS